maxant/kafka-data-consistency/mf/README.md

   determinate state which can be reloaded and allow the user to restart from there
 - add the analagous timeout in the UI
 - add sessionId to requestId - errors are propagated back to the session or request?
+- after sales
+  - terminate
+  - cancel
+  - etc
 - UI should show progress of updating, calcing discounts, calcing prices, partner relationships. widget can have knowledge of last one it waits for
 - call the contract validation service when we load the draft, and provide problems to the client
 - config inheritance - but only certain stuff makes sense, the rest doesnt
 - config deviations in cases where the sales team needs to specifically deviate from a normal customisation and it needs to be explicitly mentioned in the contract
 - remove support for string messages in the pimp interceptor
 - introduce discounts, which adds an extra event => choreography vs orchestration, whats it say about that above?
-- create create pdf
+- create contract pdf
-- accept offer => event to billing
 - calendar to select startTimestamp (rename start to startTimestamp too, coz of conflict in UI)
 - ok, we want pricing to listen to draft, and we dont want to orchestrate that from the UI. or do we?
-- add a task based on a business rule and allow the user to do it - eg sign off on a big order
 - add action to execute when task is completed or started (ie open UI, or do something)
-- addinfo
 - billing
   - billing is an orchestrator which keeps its model in a global ktable and which uses tombstone records and compaction
 - output
 - requisition orders
-- replace my cors with quarkus cors
+- replace my cors with quarkus cors? can it do everything i need?
-- add APM too
 - make sales ui sexier
 - components diff for warning user after changing to a different product release
 - additional info - to hang stuff external to the contract onto components
 - billing publishes event to world to inform contract component that the contract is active?
 - add a structure rule to components, to ensure there is always a bottle or container in a milk product
 - add duration, day in year to bill, billing frequency => make customer pay for first period until next billing period according to config
-- publishing billing as command => losely coupled
 - add daily billing job
 - error handling - https://github.com/cloudstark/quarkus-zalando-problem-extension
 - https://quarkus.io/guides/rest-data-panache